-78. Permanent Housing Choice Voucher (HCV) - A portable tenant-based HCV provided to fulfill the rights of Tenants under the RRC or Post 10/1/99 families and individuals so they can rent quality, affordable housing in the private housing market.
+- 80. Non-public housing over-income family A family whose income exceeds the over-income limit for 24 consecutive months and is paying the alternative non-public housing rent. - 81.
+Other Person Under the Tenant's Control A person who, although not staying as a guest in the unit, is, or was at the time of the activity in question, on the premises because of an invitation from the Tenant or other member of the household who has express or implied authority to so consent on behalf of the Tenant.
+Absent evidence to the contrary, a person temporarily and infrequently on the premises solely for legitimate commercial purposes is not "under the Tenant's control."
+24CFR § 5.1. - 82.
+Over-Income Family A family whose income exceeds the over-income limit. - 83.
+Over-Income Limit The over-income limit is determined by multiplying the applicable income limit for a very low-income family, as defined in 24 CFR 5.603(b), by a factor of 2.4. - 84.
+Permanent Housing Choice Voucher (HCV) A portable tenant-based HCV provided to fulfill the rights of Tenants under the RRC or Post 10/1/99 families and individuals so they can rent quality, affordable housing in the private housing market.
 HCV Program participants pay a percentage of their adjusted gross annual income for rent with the remaining rent amount subsidized by a Housing Assistance Payment (HAP) made by the HCV Program Administrator directly to the property owner.
-The subsidy allows participating families and individuals to live in homes and neighborhoods that they might not have been able to afford otherwise.

-79. Person with Disabilities27 This is the definition used to determine program eligibility.
-Under 42 USC § 1437a(b)(3), a Person with Disabilities is a person28 who:
+The subsidy allows participating families and individuals to live in homes and neighborhoods that they might not have been able to afford otherwise. - 85.
+Person with Disabilities27 This is the definition used to determine program eligibility.
+Under 42 USC § 1437a(b)(3), a Person with Disabilities is a person28 who: - a.

-- a.
 Has a disability as defined in Section 223 of the Social Security Act 42 USC 423; - b.
-Has a physical or mental impairment that: - 1) Is expected to be of long continued and indefinite duration; - 2) Substantially impedes his/her ability to live independently; and - 3) Is of such nature that such disability could be improved by more suitable housing conditions. - c.
-Has a developmental disability as defined in Section 102 (5)(b) of the Developmental Disabilities Assistance and Bill of Rights Act 42 USC § 6001(5). - 80.
+Has a physical or mental impairment that: - 1) Is expected to be of long continued and indefinite duration. - 2) Substantially impedes his/her ability to live independently; and - 3) Is of such nature that such disability could be improved by more suitable housing conditions. - c.
+Has a developmental disability as defined in Section 102 (5)(b) of the Developmental Disabilities Assistance and Bill of Rights Act 42 USC § 6001(5). - 86.
 Portion of Development Includes, one or more buildings in a multi-building development; one or more floors of a development or developments; or a certain number of dwelling units in a development or developments.
-24CFR § 945.105. - 81.
-Qualified Individual with a Disability, An individual with disabilities who meets the essential eligibility requirements and who can achieve the purpose of the program or activity without modifications in the program or activity that VIHA can demonstrate would result in a fundamental alteration in its nature.
+24CFR § 945.105. - 87.
+Qualified Individual with a Disability An individual with disabilities who meets the essential eligibility requirements and who can achieve the purpose of the program or activity without modifications in the program or activity that VIHA can demonstrate would result in a fundamental alteration in its nature.